silentlag/silentlag/README.md

 </div>

+From time to time, I've also **cracked, unpacked and reverse-engineered cheats, games and different kinds of software** — mostly out of curiosity and to understand how they were built, protected and detected.

+I've spent quite a bit of time taking things apart, figuring out how protections worked, and understanding what was happening underneath the surface.

 I've also contributed to quite a few projects along the way — from **C++ / C# / Lua / JS development** to **UX/UI and design**.

 I don't really like putting myself into one box.